Top 9 gamification examples that show user engagement is the solution to app growth

 App gamification drives user engagement

 The average person spends 1/3 of their time on mobile!
-This gives you plenty of room to maximize app engagement, which is hugely beneficial.
+This gives you plenty of room to maximize user engagement, which is hugely beneficial.
 In short, engaged users create more data you can leverage, which you can use to better sell to them.

-Gamification can give you that uplift – case studies show that a clever implementation of gamification examples can increase mobile user engagement by 47%.
+Gamification can give you that uplift – case studies show that a clever implementation of gamification apps examples can increase mobile user engagement by 47%.

 How to build a gamified app?
-4 tips to get started
+4 tips to get started!

 1. Make it competitive and social.